Nzovia/SimpleMoneyTransfer/README.md

         SpringBoot <version>3.3.1</version>

 #### Running The Code
 1. Getting The source Code git clone git@github.com:Nzovia/SimpleMoneyTransfer.git or git clone https://github.com/Nzovia/SimpleMoneyTransfer.git
+2. Create mysql database by executing the following command - create database money_transfer
-2. Wait for some minutes after pull the code for dependencies to update.
+3. Open with your favorite IDE and Wait for some minutes after pull the code for dependencies to update.
-3. Open your terminal and execute -> mvn clean, mvn spring-boot:run
+4. Open your terminal and execute -> mvn clean, mvn spring-boot:run
-4.  package App into deployable jar and skip Tests -> by executing, mvn clean package -DskipTests
+5.  package App into deployable jar and skip Tests -> by executing, mvn clean package -DskipTests

 ### Post Test Results
 ##### Fig 1.
 Customer Onboarding